Renal arteriography is a special x-ray of the blood vessels of the kidneys.

 - Unexplained high blood pressure thought to be due to narrowing of the blood vessels of the kidneys

 - Benign tumors and cancers involving the kidneys

 - Active bleeding from the kidney

-This test is often used to examine donors and recipients before a kidney transplant.
-The result determines the number of arteries and veins on each kidney.
+This test may be used to examine donors and recipients before a kidney transplant.

 Results may vary.
 Talk to your doctor about the meaning of your specific test results.